P00L/aws-sam/layers/README.md

 [Medium article]()

-This folder contains resources about Lambda Layer.
+This folder contains resources about Lambda Layers.

 ## Deployment